 Mentors receive an all-day orientation on our program and how to support their scholar, are encouraged to participate in additional trainings offered twice a year, and have ongoing support from our program staff.
 Each mentor becomes part of our extended PCF “family,” and can draw on our new Mentor Advisory Council and a network of committed and informed colleagues for information and ideas.

 All mentors must be college-educated, over 25, and must complete an application, participate in an interview, and pass a criminal background check..
 We carefully match mentors one-to-one with our scholars based on common interests, background, school, or career aspirations.
-We recruit mentors each winter.
-Applications are due in March.
-Please contact us at firstname.lastname@example.org if you are interested in becoming a PCF mentor.
+We accept applications throughout the year, but our primary matching process happens in the spring, which is when new PCF scholars are selected.
+If you are ready to apply, please do so here.
+Please contact us at firstname.lastname@example.org if you have questions about our application process.

 Trainers assist our staff with providing top-quality workshops to our scholars on topics such as time-management, academic planning, personal budgeting, interviewing skills, and the like.
 We engage volunteer professionals to provide workshops for our College Success Weekend each July and Career Success Day each December.
 We also use volunteer trainers to provide information at our mentor trainings offered throughout the year.
 Topics include academic advising, decoding financial aid, strengths-based approaches to mentoring, best practices in communicating with young adults.